Michael Vick: Pittsburgh Steelers

 On August 25, 2015, Vick signed a one-year contract with the Pittsburgh Steelers worth $970,000.
-With Ben Roethlisberger wearing #7 and #1 being unofficially retired for Gary Anderson, Vick wore #2.

-His signing by the Steelers caused a social media backlash by many Steeler fans, with some saying that they would never support the team again.
-Fans who supported or were indifferent about the signing called such fans fair weather fans, and also cited that the Steelers have several players with questionable pasts, most notably Roethlisberger and James Harrison.
+His signing by the Steelers caused a social media backlash by many fans, with some saying that they would never support the team again.
+Those who supported or were indifferent about the signing called such fans fair weather fans, and also cited that the Steelers have several players with questionable pasts, most notably Ben Roethlisberger and James Harrison.
 The Animal Rescue League of Western Pennsylvania made a subtle jab at the team on Twitter by saying that they were now more proud to support the Pittsburgh Penguins and subsequently moved an upcoming fundraiser event from Heinz Field to Consol Energy Center.
 Steelers president Art Rooney II defended the Vick signing on KDKA-TV, saying that they felt that Vick had proven himself since being released from prison.
 The Steelers had considered signing Vick in 2009—both Vick and Steelers head coach Mike Tomlin are from the same part of Virginia and know each other well personally—but decided against it due to potential backlash since Vick at the time hadn't proven himself following his release from prison.

 In Week 3, Vick was brought into action against the St. Louis Rams after Roethlisberger sustained a knee injury that sidelined him for 4–6 weeks.
-In five weeks, Vick threw 40 for 66, with two touchdowns and one interception, also rushing for 99 yards on 20 attempts.
+In five weeks, Vick went 40 for 66 with two touchdowns and one interception, also rushing for 99 yards on 20 attempts.
 Vick suffered a hamstring injury in a win against the Arizona Cardinals and was replaced by Landry Jones.
-Vick would miss six games, by which time Roethlisberger had returned to his starting role.
+Vick would miss six games, and Roethlisberger eventually returned to his starting role.
 Vick would be inactive the remainder of the season, leading some sports commentators to speculate that Vick's playing career may be over.